 Moss FM was also a jump into the deep well that is biodesign, accompanied by new obsessions such as algae, mycelium, and bacteria.
 These often undervalued organisms are also a favourite subject for artwork, which you can purchase through the store.

-You can get most news on the Lumot blog, occasionally we send out a newsletter to which you can sign up using the following form:
+You can get most news on the Lumot blog, occasionally I send out a newsletter to which you can sign up using the following form: